nhsx/open-source-policy/open-source-policy.md

 * New projects justify their exception from open source publishing as part of the NHS digital and technology approval process, marking their projects as Coded In The Open, Open Source, Closed or Secured;

-* Projects use Github as the NHS’ preferred platform for publishing open source code: All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability;
+* Projects use GitHub as the NHS’ preferred platform for publishing open source code: All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability;

 * All projects should be accompanied by an informative README file, a licence and their full text in a LICENCE file.
 The relevant legal caveats and notices must be included when software could introduce risk or harm to either patients or the intended users of the software;